-- You need to connect to a Linux computer on LiUs network, either via ThinLinc or RDP, or just be physically on campus. - You need access to a GitLab project configured for kubernetes-access - You need to read all the theory and definitions in this document.
+- You need to connect to a Linux computer on LiUs network, either via ThinLinc or RDP, or just be physically on campus. - You need to read all the theory and definitions in this document.

 Find the needed information to connect